 - Hypothermia Therapy May Be Effective 6-24 Hours After Birth: The study discussed here was statistically inconclusive, but warrants further research on the window of time in which hypothermia therapy can be effective.

 Many babies who experience birth asphyxia are diagnosed with hypoxic-ischemic encephalopathy shortly after birth.
 Not all children with HIE end up with permanent brain damage.
 Some children will not experience any long-term effects of birth asphyxia or any latent problems from HIE.
-Babies who have brain damage caused by birth asphyxia or HIE may develop:
+However, babies who have brain damage caused by birth asphyxia or HIE may develop the following conditions:

 - Cerebral palsy